nathankot/nathankot.github.io/source/_posts/2013-09-14-how-to-use-your-own-version-of-node-on-heroku-for-a-rails-app.markdown

 ---
 layout: post
-title: "How upgrade Node on Heroku Ruby Buildpack."
+title: "How to upgrade Node on Heroku Ruby Buildpack."
 date: 2013-09-14 17:24
 comments: true
 categories: